1983 US embassy bombing in Beirut: International response

-US Congressional response
+U.S. economic aid

 The House Foreign Affairs Committee April 19 voted to approve $251 million in additional economic and military aid for Lebanon, as requested by the administration.
 But it attached an amendment to the bill that would force the White House to seek approval for any expanded US military role.

 The Senate Foreign Relations Committee followed suit April 20, approving the aid request but attaching an amendment that required the president to obtain congressional authorization for "any substantial expansion in the number or role of US armed forces in Lebanon or for the creation of a new, expanded or extended multinational peacekeeping force in Lebanon."
 If Congress did not act jointly on such a request within 60 days, however, the increase would then take effect automatically.

 The Senate amendment was sponsored as a compromise by the committee's chairman, Republican Charles H. Percy of Illinois.
 It prevented a move by the committee's ranking Democrat, Claiborne Pell of Rhode Island, to extend the 1973 War Powers Resolution to Lebanon.
 On April 20, Pell said he would have had the votes to apply the resolution to US Marines in Lebanon.
 The law limited presidential commitment of troops in hostile situations to a maximum of 90 days unless Congress specifically approved their use.

 Deputy Secretary of State Kenneth W. Dam, in a letter to the committee, had argued forcefully against use of the War Powers Resolution.
 Dam said it would "amount to a public finding that US forces will be exposed to imminent risk of involvement in hostilities", which "could give entirely the wrong public impression" of US expectations for Lebanon's future.
 Several influential congressmen had been urging an end to the US military role in Lebanon.
 After the embassy bombing, April 19, Republican Senator Barry Goldwater of Arizona said, "I think it's high time we bring the boys home."

 Aftermath

-Responsibility

 A pro-Iranian group calling itself the Islamic Jihad Organization took responsibility for the bombing in a telephone call to a news office immediately after the blast.
 The anonymous caller said, "This is part of the Iranian Revolution's campaign against imperialist targets throughout the world.
 We shall keep striking at any crusader presence in Lebanon, including the international forces."
 The group had earlier taken responsibility for a grenade attack in which five U.S. members of the international peacekeeping force had been wounded.

-Judge John Bates of the US District Court in Washington, D.C. on September 8, 2003, awarded in a default judgment $123 million to 29 American victims and family members of Americans killed in the bombing.
-Judge Royce Lamberth of the US District Court in Washington, D.C. on May 30, 2003, determined that the bombing was carried out by the militant group Hezbollah with the approval and financing of senior Iranian officials, paving the way for the victims to seek damages.
+Judge John Bates of the U.S. District Court in Washington, D.C., on September 8, 2003, awarded in a default judgment $123 million to 29 American victims and family members of Americans killed in the bombing.
+Judge Royce Lamberth of the US District Court in Washington, D.C., on May 30, 2003, stated that the bombing was carried out by the militant group Hezbollah with the approval and financing of senior Iranian officials, paving the way for the victims to seek damages.
 Iran was not present in court to challenge witnesses nor present evidence of their own.